Thomas Wayne Crump

-Thomas Wayne Crump (1940 – June 14, 2018) was an American serial killer who killed at least three people in New Mexico and Nevada in the span of a few months in 1980, and after being convicted of the crimes escaped from prison and later killed a fourth victim.
-He was sentenced to life imprisonment for the three murders in New Mexico, and sentenced to death for the murder in Nevada.
+Thomas Wayne Crump (1940 – June 14, 2018) was an American serial killer who committed three murders in the states of New Mexico and Nevada between July and October 1980.
+He was convicted of these crimes the following year and sentenced to life imprisonment, but he escaped from prison just two years later and killed a fourth victim.
+He was later sentenced to death in Nevada but died while awaiting execution.

 Early life

 Thomas Wayne Crump was born in 1940 in Muncie, Indiana.
 In his teenage years, Crump teamed up with fellow teens Larry Morris and William Wagner, and formed a habit with them of stealing cars during the mid-1950s.
 In 1958, Crump was charged in his first serious crime, that of attempting to kill a woman who had a dispute with his mother in the past.
 A year later, Crump was accused of stealing four separate cars during the span of 48 hours.
 Crump avoided prison time for all of these offenses.

 In 1960, Crump and another man attempted to rob a man in the public bathroom of a hotel building.
 He narrowly avoided jail time and instead pleaded guilty to a misdemeanor count of larceny.
 Later that same year, Crump was convicted of burglary, and landed himself a suspended jail sentence.
 In May 1961, Crump and another man were accused of kidnapping a man and forcing him into their car, before pushing him out while the vehicle was going 40mph.
 However Crump told a different story, that the man had gone in willingly and suddenly jumped out, and Crump and the man were not convicted of any crime in that case.
 The following year, in February 1962 Crump and two accomplices lured a 54-year-old man they had met at a bar to a rural area and robbed him of $82.70.
 They were later arrested, and Justice Ralph Rector cited that due to Crump's habit of avoiding prosecution for his crimes, he had no choice but to sentence him to serve 1 to 5 years in prison.
 In 1963, Crump and his cellmate Robert Lindsey made a plan to escape from the Indiana State Reformatory, but ultimately gave up on the idea.

 By 1966, Crump was a free man and had fathered a young boy.
 That year Crump was accused of robbing a hotel clerk.
 While in police custody he allegedly confessed to the crimes but refused to sign a piece of paper that stated he did.
 Soon after, Crump left his native state and embarked to Albuquerque, New Mexico.
 On July 13, 1967, Crump robbed and attempted to kill a clerk.
 Afterward, he fled the state and arrived in Saranac, Michigan the following month.
 While there, he was thrown into a rage after a waitress in a tavern asked for his ID.
 Later that day, Crump stabbed the waitress 10 times, but she survived.
 Crump was convicted of attempted murder and sent to a Michigan prison.